dataminr/expanded-react-test-utils/README.md

 ## CSS Selector Syntax Support

-For methods in which a CSS selector is provided, the selector is expected to be fairly basic and just use DOM elements and class names, such as `span.userLabel`, `.itemlist .itemContent`, or `.actionList tr.odd`.
+For methods in which a CSS selector is provided, the selector is expected to be fairly basic and just use DOM elements, IDs, and class names, such as `span.userLabel`, `#listContainer`, `.itemlist .itemContent`, or `.actionList tr.odd`.
 Support for more fancy CSS3 selectors (e.g. pseduo selectors) is not yet present.

 ## Additional Examples